 We have ten reportable operating office property segments (comprised of: the Baltimore/Washington Corridor; Northern Virginia; San Antonio; Huntsville; Washington, DC - Capitol Riverfront; St. Mary's and King George Counties; Greater Baltimore; Greater Philadelphia; Colorado Springs; and Other).
 We also have an operating wholesale data center segment.
-In 2013, we made the following revisions to our reportable segments: (1) commenced the reporting of Huntsville (previously grouped into the Other segment) as a separate segment; (2) reclassified certain properties once included in a segment referred to as Suburban Maryland into the Baltimore/Washington Corridor and Other segments; and (3) reclassified a property once previously included in the Colorado Springs segment into the Other segment.
-Financial information for prior periods has been presented in conformity with these revisions.

 The table below reports segment financial information for our reportable segments (in thousands).
 We measure the performance of our segments through the measure we define as NOI from real estate operations, which is derived by subtracting property operating expenses from revenues from real estate operations.